GhaydaMal/Football_match_analysis/README.md

  - Track object movement durning the vidoes
  - Calculate ball possession in each team
  - Calculate players speed and distance
- - Differentiate teams by K-means Clustring
+ - Differentiate teams by their t-shirt color

+## Tools used:
+- Yolov5l model, for detecting object
+- ByteTrack, for tracking object
+- K-means Clustring, for differentiate teams
+- Lucas-Kanade Optical Flow, for camera movement